Why you should plan a spring break in Tuscany

 - Small villages start to organize their Sagra, a typical country-fair usually dedicated to the traditional dish of the town.
 You can sit under a big cabana, share huge long tables with other people and try the local cuisine, made by the grandmothers of the village.

-I hope you find these advises useful to organize your spring break in Tuscany.
+I hope you find this advice useful to organize your spring break in Tuscany.
 And feel free to contact me at [email protected] if you need any other suggestions.